 Next, Village Settlements, Inc., will also prepare the title insurance binder and title insurance policy.
 The protection afforded under a title insurance policy is discussed later on this website.
 The policy is designed to protect both you (if you elect to purchase a policy) and the lender, who will require you to purchase a policy on its behalf, against any outstanding title defects which are not otherwise excepted from the policy.
 The title insurance premium which you pay at closing is a one-time charge and will protect you for as long as you own the property.

 After reviewing the title report and survey and preparing the title insurance binder, Village Settlements, Inc., will forward this information to your lender in advance of settlement.
 Your lender will then review the entire package as part of the overall loan approval process.
 As the settlement date nears, Village Settlements, Inc., and the lender will be in close contact, making arrangements to deliver your loan papers to our office.
 These papers will be carefully reviewed by the attorney with Village Settlements, Inc., in order to determine that they are in proper form.
-In addition, Village Settlements, Inc., will prepare the settlement statement which sets forth all of the costs and expenses of your settlement transaction.

-At settlement, we will review the settlement statement and all of the loan documents.
+At settlement, we will review the CD and all of the loan documents.
 The Seller will also sign the Deed, which will transfer legal title to you.
 In addition, settlement is often a time for final discussions regarding the operation of various items in the house, as well as the delivery of the keys.

 Throughout the settlement process, Village Settlements, Inc., will be available to answer any questions you may have regarding your loan documents, the contract, and any addenda which you must sign, as well as any other matters regarding your settlement.
 In fact, at Village Settlements, Inc., one of our attorneys will be available, free of charge, to review and discuss all settlement documents which you must sign.